Shopify/graphql-metrics/README.md

 ### Optionally, only gather static metrics

-If you don't care to capture runtime metrics like query and resolver timings, you can use your analyzer a standalone analyzer without `GraphQLMetrics::Instrumentation` and `tracer GraphQLMetrics::Tracer`, like so:
+If you don't care to capture runtime metrics like query and resolver timings, you can use your analyzer a standalone analyzer without `GraphQL::Metrics::Instrumentation` and `tracer GraphQL::Metrics::Tracer`, like so:

 ```ruby
 class Schema < GraphQL::Schema